COMBINE-lab/salmon/doc/source/salmon.rst

 allow Salmon to infer the library type for you, you should still read the section below, so that you can interpret how Salmon reports the library type it discovers.

+.. note:: Automatic library type detection in alignment-based mode

+ The implementation of this feature involves opening the BAM file, peaking at the first record, and then closing it to determine if the library should be treated as single-end or paired-end.
+Thus, *in alignment-based mode* automatic library type detection will not work with an input stream.
+If your input is a regular file, everything should work as expected; otherwise, you should provide the library type explicitly in alignment-based mode.

+ Also the automatic library type detection is performed *on the basis of the alignments in the file*.
+Thus, for example, if the upstream aligner has been told to perform strand-aware mapping (i.e. to ignore potential alignments that don't map in the expected manner), but the actual library is unstranded, automatic library type detection cannot detect this.
+It will attempt to detect the library type that is most consistent *with the alignment that are provided*.

 The library type string consists of three parts: the relative orientation of the reads, the strandedness of the library, and the directionality of the